 Do you know how to read a pattern?

 I am using a doll's pattern for an 18" doll as I would like you to know that children can sew too!
+Making a small garment such as this is easy to accomplish and is finished quickly but feel free to sew anything you like

 In this post we are going to take a look at what is inside the pattern envelope,and because not everybody will have access to a sewing machine I am going to show you how to do some hand sewing.